 For this report, an ecosystem refers to any taxonomically-diverse assemblage of species and the non-living components of their environment that interact with the unit or system (e.g., a coral reef ecosystem).
 In contrast, habitat is the physical surroundings that influence and is used by a species (e.g., sandflats are feeding habitat for many goatfishes).
 Due to a lack of habitat-related data for most MUS, the WPRFMC has broadly defined EFH to include all waters to a depth of 1,000 meters (m) and benthos to a depth of 700 m within the EEZ and encompassing all marine and estuarine ecosystems of the Western Pacific jurisdictions.
-In this report, effects to EFH are evaluated from the context of individual ecosystem function within a designated EFH because the EFH identified for all MUS are often comprised of multiple marine and estuarine ecosystems (The marine and estuarine ecosystems comprising the EFH designations for the nine species complexes (comprising six MUS groups) in the Western Pacific Region.).
+In this report, effects to EFH are evaluated from the context of individual ecosystem function within a designated EFH because the EFH identified for all MUS are often comprised of multiple marine and estuarine ecosystems (Table 1).
 In addition, most ecological studies assessing the ecological effects of non-fishing activities are conducted at the organismal and ecosystem scales, and each ecosystem may display a different response to a given activity.
-As such, the broad definition of EFH in the five FEPs creates management and regulatory challenges due to the range and diversity of non-fishing activities (see

-3.0 Non-fishing Activities and Other Sources of Stress) that occurs within these numerous and diverse marine ecosystems, and the potential effects of those activities on the stressors that impact these ecosystems.
+As such, the broad definition of EFH in the five FEPs creates management and regulatory challenges due to the range and diversity of non-fishing activities (see Section 3.0) that occurs within these numerous and diverse marine ecosystems, and the potential effects of those activities on the stressors that impact these ecosystems.
 Additional refinement of the effects of non-fishing activities on EFH, and subsequent management of them, would benefit from a narrowing of the EFH designation to better describe the habitat of species within each MUS group.